Brooke Locklear Clark

-She was appointed by Gov. Roy Cooper to fill the seat of Chief District Court Judge J. Stanley Carmical and worked to be the first American Indian woman appointed to the Robeson County District Court.
+She was appointed by Governor Roy Cooper to fill the seat of Chief District Court Judge J. Stanley Carmical and worked to be the first American Indian woman appointed to the Robeson County District Court.

 Early life

 Brooke Locklear Clark was born May 21, 1979, in Pembroke, North Carolina, to former Superior Court Judge Gary and Molly Locklear.
 She grew up as an active member of the Lumbee Tribe of North Carolina community.
-The legal field wasn't always in her path, as a young female Clark actually wanted to pursue medicine until she had encountered molecular biology which caused her to change directions to the study of humans, or anthropology.
+As a young woman Clark had wanted to pursue medicine until she encountered molecular biology, which caused her to shift to the study of anthropology.

 Education

 In 2001, Clark graduated from the University of North Carolina at Chapel Hill with a Bachelor's Degree and continued here education here to later earn her Juris Doctor.
 Her experiences in undergrad led her to the legal field after multiple different networking and volunteer experiences at UNC at Chapel Hill.